AndroidPatch/APatchDocs/docs/install.md

 Directly flashing is firstly introduced at version `10888` and earlier version of APatch do **NOT** support this method.
 :::

-Change the suffix name of APatch Manager file (.apk) to `.zip`.
+Change the suffix name of APatch manager file (.apk) to `.zip`.
 For example:

 ```
 [username@localhost Demo] $ ls